telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 The **Links** menu provides the following useful fast links:

-* **Forums** links to the Fiddler Everywhere community forums at https://community.getfiddler.com/support/discussions.
+- **Forums** link to the Fiddler Everywhere community forums at https://www.telerik.com/forums/fiddler.
-- **Documentation** links to the Fiddler Everywhere official documentation at https://docs.telerik.com/fiddler-everywhere/.
+- **Documentation** link to the Fiddler Everywhere official documentation at https://docs.telerik.com/fiddler-everywhere/.
-- **Contact Support** links to posting a support ticket to the Fiddler Everywhere support team.
-For more information, refer to the article on the [support options provided by Fiddler Everywhere]({% slug introduction %}#support-options).
+- **Contact Support** link to the official [support center](https://www.telerik.com/account/support-center) from where all licensed and trial users can post a ticket.
+For more information, refer to the article on the [support options provided by Fiddler Everywhere]({%slug support%}).

 ## Notifications

 The **Notifications** button shows a drop-down list that contains the most recently received notifications.
-The Fiddler Everywhere application will send and receive notifications upon using collaboration functionalities such as sharing session logs, composer collections, and rulesets.
+The Fiddler Everywhere application will send messages upon collaboration functionalities such as sharing session logs, composer collections, and rulesets.

 ## Settings

 The **Settings** button opens a window that allows you to manage core Fiddler Everywhere functionalities like secure traffic enablement, remote connections, bypassing addresses, privacy, and more.

-Refer to the following documentation articles about each **Settings** window section for more information.
+For more information, refer to the following documentation articles about each **Settings** window section.

 - [**HTTPS** menu]({%slug decrypt-https-traffic%})
 - [**Connections** menu]({%slug connections-submenu%})